ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 00:37 _MAXWELL RAMSTEAD:_
 Excellent.
 Well, maybe now and I can just briefly reintroduce ourselves for those of us watching at home.
 So, hey, folks, my name is Maxwell Ramstead.
-I am the director of Research versus AI.
+I am the director of Research at Verses AI.
 I am a scholar in the tradition of active inference and an expert on the Free Energy Principle.
 Yeah.
-And Mahault,
-would you please?
+And Mahault, would you please?

 01:05 _MAHAULT ALBARRACIN:_
 Sure.

 So, my name is Mahault Albarracin.
-I work at Versus with Maxwell.
+I work at Verses with Maxwell.
-I'm Director of Product for Research and development, but I'm also doing a PhD in cognitive computing.
+I'm Director of Product for Research and Development, but I'm also doing a PhD in cognitive computing.
 I worked in social sciences and in artificial intelligence in the artificial intelligence field.
 And I've specifically tried to apply active inference to more socially grounded questions and sometimes more abstract and representational questions, diving all the way down to the philosophy that can be attached to it.

 01:43 _Maxwell:_
-Thank you, Mal.
+Thank you, Mahault.
 So, yeah, I'm very pleased to present this work.
-Today, Mao and I will be discussing our new preprint called the Inner Screen Model of Consciousness.
+Today, Mahault and I will be discussing our new preprint called the Inner Screen Model of Consciousness.
 And it is about basically an application of the Free Energy Principle to the problem, the conundrum of consciousness.
-So just to give a little bit of background and now I'll just be walking through the slides, if at any point you want to jump in and add complete correct, please feel free to do so.
+So just to give a little bit of background and now I'll just be walking through the slides, if at any point you want to jump in and add, complete, correct, please feel free to do so.
 This is work that started in late last year and continued throughout the year.
 It's preoccupied us quite a bit, actually, over the last while.
-Mao and I are the lead authors on this, what has now become a series of papers, with one more preprint coming out, hopefully before the end of the month, and another in the works, hopefully before the end of the year, with the same core group of authors.
+Mahault and I are the lead authors on this, what has now become a series of papers, with one more preprint coming out, hopefully before the end of the month, and another in the works, hopefully before the end of the year, with the same core group of authors.
-So obviously Mao, as well as Adam Saffron, Alex Keefer, Brendan Klein, Chris Fields and Karl Friston.
+So obviously Mao, as well as Adam Safron, Alex Kiefer, Brendan Klein, Chris Fields and Karl Friston.
 And the follow up papers include a bunch of other authors.
 So we've been working with some pretty cool folks on this, folks listed here and others.
 Yeah.
 So the overall aim across the two or three papers is to present something like a minimal, unifying model of consciousness premised on the Free Energy Principle.
 In the paper that we're discussing today, we are presenting, as I was intimating a moment ago, a model of consciousness that follows directly from applying the Free Energy Principle to well understood human neurophysiology.
-The take home message of today's talk is that, well, let me take one step back.
+The take home message of today's talk is that -- well, let me take one step back.
 There has been a lot of discussion in the literature over the last decade about whether the Free Energy Principle has anything unique to teach us about consciousness.
 And there have been responses pro and contra.
 And I think that the question up until recently was just unsettled.
 We would like to suggest a positive response to that question.
-And as such, one of the take home messages is that actually, yes, a model of consciousness can be directly derived from the Free Energy Principle applied to explain known neuroanatomy.
+And as such, one of the take home messages is that actually, yes, a model of consciousness can be directly derived from the Free Energy Principle and applied to explain known neuroanatomy.
-And I guess the kind of technical message, the technical part of the takeaway is that consciousness has or is isomorphic to a nested holographic mathematical structure.
+And I guess the kind of technical message, the technical part of the takeaway is that consciousness has, or is isomorphic to, a nested holographic mathematical structure.
 So this sounds like a mouthful, might sound a little crazy.
 We are going to unpack this presently.
-Now, did you want to add anything to that?
+Mahault, did you want to add anything to that?

 04:49 _Mahault:_
 No, all good.